zekker6/commands-orchestration/readme.md

       - exit 1
 ```

-And executes steps one by one by running all commands of single step in parallel.
+And executes steps one by one.
+Step is running all commands of single step in parallel.
 So in example above there will be 3 parallel run on the first step and 4 for second step.
 Output is piped into back into terminal.

 ## Output